benSharon/Gmail-Manager/README.md

 - **Send Email**: Send an email by specifying the sender, recipient, subject, and message text.
 - **Get Message IDs**: Retrieve the IDs of emails that match a specific query.
 - **Delete Messages**: Delete emails in bulk based on a specific query.
+- **Get content of Message ID**: Retrieve the content of a message ID.

 ## Setup